drewcsillag/sqlite_api/README.md

 ## Load a file into a table where each row is a line

-This will load the contents of the file `data.json` into a table named `log` (which it will create if it doesn't already exist) and put in one row per line.
+This will load the contents of the file `test.txt` into a table named `log` (which it will create if it doesn't already exist) and put in one row per line.
 The table has two columns `name` and `line` and `name` is the name of the file it was loaded from and `line` is the line from the file.